 Palmer’s grappling-hook is native to the desert and coastal sand areas of California and Arizona as well as Baja and Sonora in Mexico.
 Other members of its plant community are chaparral, mesquite, creosote bush, and coastal scrub.
 There are only very small populations remaining in these regions.

 This annual plant must reseed itself yearly and new plants are produced after spring rains.
 They are found in warm Mediterranean climates to hot, dry desert and even in balmy oceanic shores.
 Several species of animals and birds feast on the nutlets produced by the plant, so it is an important part of the ecology.

 Identifying Palmer’s Grappling-Hook

-Grappling-hook plant grows just 12 inches (30 cm.) tall.
+Grappling-hook plant grows just 12 inches (31 cm.) tall.
 The stems and leaves are herbaceous and may be erect or spreading.
-The leaves are lance shaped and roll under at the edges.
+The leaves are lance-shaped and roll under at the edges.
 Both leaves and stems are covered in fine white hooked hairs, of which the name derives.

 Growing Palmer’s Grappling Hook Plant

 Palmer’s grappling-hook info indicates the plant is on the California Native Plant Society’s list of threatened plants, so do not harvest plants from the wilderness.
-Selecting a couple of seeds to take home or checking your socks after a hike are the most likely way to acquire seed.
+Selecting a couple of seeds to take home or checking your socks after a hike are the most acceptable ways to acquire seed.